rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 Recent updates:

 - Ported to browser (wgpu with webgl backend)
-- Unreliable protocol archieved with WebRtc
+- Unreliable protocol archieved with WebRTC
-- Dynamically Spawn and Synchronize ECS Components using macros
+- Dynamically spawn and synchronize ECS components using macros
 - Massively improved the events system and actions system
 - Refactored over 50% of the project
-- Small Features such as grabbing objects and dash forward
+- Small features such as grabbing objects and dash forward
 - Fixed 3 major bugs that slowed down the server

 [Join the Discord server][cybergate-dis] to participate in upcoming Phase 5.0!